 Narrow your deployments by name, ID, or choose from several other filters.
 To customize your view, use a combination of filters, or change the format from a grid to a list.

-For versions before 5.0: and if Shield is enabled, you can log into Kibana with the
+For versions before 5.0: If Shield is enabled, you can log into Kibana with the

 In production systems, you might need to control what Elasticsearch data users can access through Kibana, so you need create credentials that can be used to access the necessary Elasticsearch resources.
 This means granting read access to the necessary indexes, as well as access to update the